Unni Lehn

 Unni Lehn (born 7 June 1977) is a retired Norwegian football midfielder.
-She has 133 appearances for Norway's national team.
-In 2000 Lehn played 86 minutes of the Olympic Final in Sydney, in which Norway beat the US in extra time to take the gold medal.
-She lives in Trondheim and played for Trondheims-Ørn from 1994 onwards, with over 400 appearances for the club during which they won the Norwegian league title and the Norwegian Cup competition several times.
-From 2001 to 2003 she played in the US with Carolina Courage.
+She has made 133 appearances for Norway's national team.
+In 2000, Lehn played 86 minutes in the Olympic Final in Sydney, where Norway defeated the US in extra time to win the gold medal.
+She resides in Trondheim and played for Trondheims-Ørn from 1994 onwards, making over 400 appearances for the club during which they won the Norwegian league title and the Norwegian Cup competition several times.
+From 2001 to 2003, she played in the US with Carolina Courage.
 She announced her retirement from football at the end of 2007.

 Unni Lehn has an economics degree and is continuing working at the BN Bank in Trondheim.